cryptpad/documentation/www/ja/_sources/user_guide/accessibility.rst.txt

 - **Keyboard Navigation**: Interactive elements can be accessed and used via keyboard.
 - **Focus Indicators**: Clear and visible focus indicators are present.
+- **Screen Reader Support**: We are actively working to improve compatibility with screen readers.
 - **Responsive Design**: We do our best to create interfaces that adapt to various devices and screen sizes.

 Third-Party Content and Limitations